-Cohorts were reassigned in September 2022 for PYs 2024 and 2025.
+Cohorts were reassigned in October 2024 for PYs 2026 and 2027.
 Cohort designations can be found in the resource section of the MVC website.

-The main cohort is defined for the following episode payment conditions and value metrics: CHF, colectomy, COPD, joint replacement, pneumonia, preoperative testing, sepsis readmission, and outpatient follow-up.
+The main cohort is defined for the following episode payment conditions and value metrics: CHF, COPD, preoperative testing, and all outpatient follow-up conditions.
 Additional sets of cohorts are defined separately for CABG and PCI.
-The CABG cohort is the same for both the episode payment and value metric components of the program.
+The CABG and PCI cohorts are the same for both the episode payment and value metric components of the program.

-CHF, Colectomy, COPD, Joint Replacement, Pneumonia, Preoperative Testing, and Sepsis
+CHF, COPD, Preoperative Testing, and Outpatient Follow-Up

-The average case mix index is calculated for all hospitals using all inpatient P4P conditions (CHF, colectomy, COPD, joint replacement, pneumonia, sepsis).
-The main cohort also covers value metrics related to preoperative testing, sepsis readmission, and outpatient follow-up.
+The average case mix index is calculated for all hospitals using episodes from inpatient P4P conditions (CHF, COPD, pneumonia, sepsis) that are not CABG or PCI episodes.
+The main cohort also includes value metrics related to preoperative testing and outpatient follow-up.
 This means that a hospital will be in the main cohort for all these conditions and metrics.
 However, preoperative testing procedures do not factor into the case mix index calculation, as they are outpatient and do not have an associated DRG.

-Case mix index is defined based on hospital index admissions for the inpatient P4P conditions using all payers and includes patients with index admissions in 2019 and 2020.
+Case mix index is defined based on hospital index admissions for the inpatient P4P conditions using all payers and includes patients with index admissions in 2022 and 2023.
 For the purposes of classification, episodes without a Medicare Severity-Diagnosis Related Group (MS-DRG) associated with the index admission are excluded.
 The CMS MS-DRG relative weights from the 2022 release are applied to all inpatient admissions to calculate the mean relative case mix index weight for each hospital.
 All critical access hospitals are placed in cohort five.
 The remaining hospitals are first divided into three groups by bed size: 250 or more beds, between 50 and 249 beds, and fewer than 50 beds.
 The median case mix index for the two largest bed size groups is then calculated and used to distinguish between cohorts 1-4.
 Hospitals in the group of 50 or fewer beds are included in cohort three if they had a case mix index above the median for medium-sized hospitals; otherwise, hospitals with fewer than 50 beds are placed in cohort 5 with critical access hospitals.
 See Figure 7 below for a detailed breakdown of cohort designations.

 Figure 7.
-Cohort Designation for Episode Spending and Value Metrics Related to CHF, Colectomy, COPD, Joint Replacement, Pneumonia, Preoperative Testing, and Sepsis
+Cohort Designation for Episode Spending and Value Metrics Related to CHF, COPD, Preoperative Testing, and Outpatient Follow-Up Conditions